olegstepura/docker-shell/README.md

 inner function invocation so it's not that obvious.

-Note, that after running set of commands with the right name passed to `VAR` there is no need pass that vars to later commands explicitly:
+Note, that after running set of commands with the right name passed to `VAR` there is no need to pass that vars to later commands explicitly:
 ```bash
 VAR=TEST1 my_foo
 VAR=TEST2 my_bar